-It’s important to remember that death is a normal part of life.
+It’s important to remember that death is a natural part of life.
 In North American culture, we tend to avoid talking about death or grieving overtly.
 We’re scared of death because we feel powerless – it’s the ultimate unknown!
 Mourning suicide is more complicated than grieving a natural death.
 It’s worthwhile to call a helpline or visit a website that can provide specific advice on this type of mourning.

 Accept that your boyfriend may grieve death differently than you.
 Helping your boyfriend cope with death involves letting him grieve his own way.
 He may not feel like talking or even being with you right now.
 He’s coping with thoughts of the meaning of life and his own mortality, and his inability to save his friend from dying.

 The most important thing is that he’s processing his grief.
 If he ignores his pain, then he’ll be setting himself up for greater heartache later on.
 One way to help him cope with grief in a healthy way is to give him a book on grieving, such as I Wasn’t Ready to Say Goodbye: Surviving, Coping and Healing After the Sudden Death of a Loved One .
 You can’t force him to read it, but you can make sure he has a copy.

 Remember that emotional and physical withdrawal is normal for some men.
 I’m not a man, but when my grandmother died all I wanted to do was sleep and stare out the window.
 I didn’t want to talk, socialize, or be with anyone.
 I just wanted to be alone.
 I thought I was going to die, and I was devastated that I didn’t get the chance to say good-bye to her.
 To help your boyfriend cope with the death of a loved one, let him retreat into his cave.

 Let him know you’re available to talk about the death anytime he’s ready.
 Send him a sympathy card, telling him how much you care about him.
 Write in the card that you’re there for him in whatever way he needs: to talk about his friend, to go to a movie, to take a trip out of town, or to go skydiving!
 Don’t pressure him to cope with the death of his loved one in any particular way (eg, by creating a scrapbook of memories or writing on his friend’s Facebook wall).
 Instead, let him you you’d like to help him mourn and grieve any way he’d like.

 Let him come back to you when he’s ready.
 Don’t be afraid to let him go.
 It’s frightening when your boyfriend doesn’t seem interested in spending time with you, but you have to remember that his coping with the death of a loved one isn’t about you.
 It’s about him, not about your relationship or your love for each other.

 Give him time and space to breathe, to mourn, to reflect on his life and his friendship.
 Think about sending him an email, text message, or note every couple of days – stay in touch without pressuring him to talk or be with you.